sandidas/react-crud-auth-degsking/README.md

 Hi Upcoming kings,

 That's an absolute pleasure; We have developed a way where you can learn programming without any programming-related degree.
-NO! yes, the answer is no. You don't need to pay us to learn to program.
+NO! yes, the answer is no. You don't need to pay us to learn.

 You are welcome to the planet of programming.